-Since winning the Global Change Award, the team has worked on their first prototypes for dresses, handbags and shoes made of grape leather.
-They’ve won the Horizon 2020, the biggest EU research and innovation program ever, and it’s one of the most prestigious validations of their work, which will help to grow their research team.
-The European Parliament also recognized Vegea as one of the best European start-ups of the new millennium.
+After winning the Global Change Award, the team worked on their first prototypes for dresses, handbags and shoes made of grape leather.
+They won the Horizon 2020, the biggest EU research and innovation program ever and the European Parliament recognized Vegea as one of the best European start-ups of the new millennium.

 Team members: Rosa Rossella Longobardo, Gianpiero Tessitore, Francesco Merlino and Valentina Longobardo